YuDavidCao/Digital-Drawboard/README.md

 ### 4 Object List.
 You can delete objects you've created under Action -> Objects.
 When you click on one of the object inside the listbox, the according object will be highlighted, you can press enter to delete clicked objects.

+### Note:
+Can be compiled into exe with pyinstaller to make it more convenient to run.

 ## What's next for digital drawboard

 1. Make the GUI look better